cherung/LAP/FlatShading/README.md

 <img src="icosahedron_noframe.gif" alt="Icosahedron" width="500px">

 In this project, we will learn how to compute the flat shading of a given object.
 The object we used is from https://github.com/nopjia/tracer/blob/master/data/icosahedron.obj, which is an .obj file.
-From the
+A obj file gives the 3D coordinates of vertices and records the faces with the bounding vertices in order.
+Above animation shows how the intensity of faces change when the light source is moving around the icosahedron.

+# Assignments
+1. (15 %) Complete the function **compute_lookat(azim, elev)**, which computes the viewer's direction $V$.
+Originally, the viewer is looking at from the direction $[x, y, z] = [1, 0, 0]$.
+But when the plot is shown, the viewer's direction will be changed.
+How the position changes is characterized by two variables: azimuth and elevation, whose definition can be found here https://matplotlib.org/stable/api/toolkits/mplot3d/view_angles.html.
+Please normalize the vector $V$ when return it.
+2. (15 %) Complete the function **compute_normal(P1, P2, P3)**, which computes the surface normal $N$ of each face from three vertices $P1, P2, P3$.
+3. (15 %) Complete the function **visible(face_normal, lookat)**, which determines whether a face is visible from the viewer's direction.
+The argument face_normal is $N$ and lookat is $V$.
+4. (15 %) Complete the function **compute_intensity(face_normal, lookat, lightsource)**, which calculates the intensity of the diffusion lighting.
+5. (20 %) Perform at least two tasks from the following list, and describe what you have done.
+    1. Change a model.
+    2. Give each face of the model a different color.
+    3. Change the movemnt of the light source.
+    4. Othere interesting changes
+6. (20 %) There is a type of terms, called **vn** (vertex normal), in the obj file.
+Answer the following questions.
+   1. How to compute the vertex normal?
+Use an example in the icosahedron.obj to illustate the algorithm.
+   2. What are the applications of vertex normal?
+Give at least one application with examples.
+Cite the sourc properly.